Taipei is the city that made the rest of Asia's 'tolerance' look like a rough draft.

 PDA comfort: In Ximending and Xinyi District, same-sex PDA is completely unremarkable — nobody looks, nobody cares, nobody performs their acceptance at you.
 In central Da'an and Zhongshan, it's broadly accepted with occasional conservative glances possible on quieter residential streets.
 In outer residential districts and rural New Taipei City, more traditional norms apply and discretion is advisable.

 Practical infrastructure: The MRT is your anchor.
 Ximending is a five-minute walk from Ximen Station (exit 6), the subway runs until midnight, and you can get from the Red House to virtually any neighborhood without a traumatic taxi negotiation.
 After midnight, taxis are cheap and abundant — but have your destination written in Chinese characters, because pointing at a map at 2am goes worse than you'd expect.
-The Taiwan Tongzhi Hotline offers resources in English and Mandarin covering counseling, legal referrals, and HIV testing locations — genuinely useful infrastructure whether you're visiting for a week or planning an extended stay.
+The Taiwan Tongzhi Hotline offers resources in English and Mandarin covering counseling, legal referrals, and HIV testing locations — genuinely useful infrastructure for a week-long visit or an extended stay.

 What it actually feels like on the ground